 The Plugable HDMI to VGA active adapter cable provides a much needed link to the past.
-Do you find yourself with old monitors and projectors with only a VGA input, but your fancy new computer is missing a VGA output?
-This cable can solve the problem without the need of a large adapter or bulky converter.
-This cable provides a simple active solution to connecting your older monitors to newer computers.
+If you find yourself with old monitors and projectors with only a VGA input, but your fancy new computer is missing a VGA output, this cable can solve the problem without the need of a large adapter or bulky converter.
+Our HDMI to VGA converter cable provides a simple active solution to connecting your older monitors to newer computers.

 This HDMI to VGA is an active cable.
-You may ask yourself, why does that matter?
-If you try to set up an HDMI cable to a VGA monitor using passive adapters (an adapter with no chipset in it) using multiple adapters, (HDMI to DVI along with a DVI to VGA adapter) to achieve the HDMI to VGA conversion, you may not have had great success with this configuration.
+The distinction between active and passive adapters determines whether or not that adapter will work for your needs.
+If you try to set up an HDMI cable to a VGA monitor using passive adapters (an adapter with no chipset in it), or using multiple adapters, like adding an HDMI to DVI adapter on top of a DVI to VGA adapter to achieve the HDMI to VGA conversion, you most likely won’t have success with this configuration.
 This is due to HDMI being a digital signal, whereas VGA is an analog signal.
-Our Plugable HDMI to VGA active adapter cables is built with an internal CH7101A Chipset, which allows the cable to actively convert the HDMI digital signal into an analog VGA signal without the need of any bulky adapters or converter boxes, allowing you to connect your HDMI laptop to a VGA projector or monitor.
+Our Plugable HDMI to VGA active adapter cable is built with an internal CH7101A Chipset, allowing you to connect your HDMI laptop to a VGA projector or monitor.
 Please note that VGA is not capable of carrying an audio signal, and the adapter cable will not transmit audio.

 - HDMI to VGA